sahitidoke/fp8-flash-attention/README.md

 This is tested on simulated data so the script builds a synthetic Q/K/V with injected outlier channels.
 The program compares rel_error(naive fp8, f64 true flash attention) and rel_error(double quantization fp8, f64 true flash attention).
 The proposed double quantization outperforms by 20%.

-DISCLAIMER: THIS IS HARDWARE INDEPENDENT AND DOES NOT EXPLOIT GPU ARCHITECTURE IT IS JUST VALIDATING THE ALGORITHM VIA ROUNDING APPROXIMATION
+DISCLAIMER: FOR HARDWARE INDEPENDENT CODE, RUN fp8-flash-attention.py TO TEST IT ON A GPU RUN fp8_flash_attn_triton.py